ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 Praise the Power that hath made and preserved us a
 nation !
 Then conquer we must, when our cause it is just,
-And this be our motto, “In God is our trus
+And this be our motto, “In God is our trust
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_dwights-journal-of-music-a-paper-of-art-and-literature_1861-05-04_19_5%2Fsim_dwights-journal-of-music-a-paper-of-art-and-literature_1861-05-04_19_5_jp2.zip%2Fsim_dwights-journal-of-music-a-paper-of-art-and-literature_1861-05-04_19_5_jp2%2Fsim_dwights-journal-of-music-a-paper-of-art-and-literature_1861-05-04_19_5_0008.jp2/pct:35.589773,9.470512,52.091807,80.779165/,600/0/default.jpg"/>
 </td>